Hot Food Trends in Restaurant Catering

 How about a wine tasting in lieu of a traditional rehearsal dinner?
 Or a beer dinner instead of a bridal shower?
 These types of dinners offer a three-, four-, five- or more-course meal, paired with a wine or beer for each course.
 Note, these types of meals take longer than a buffet or plated meal, appealing to those who like a slow, leisurely dinner.

 Artisan food refers to foods that are produced in small batches.
 However, as there is no regulation on the term, you will see "artisan" thrown around by many large restaurant chains, such as Panera Bread and even fast food chains such as Wendy’s.
 Like local or organic foods, "artisan" has become a good marketing term.
 After all, a "handcrafted sourdough baguette paired with an assortment of artisanal cheeses" sounds rather decadent, compared to a plain old cheese-and-cracker platter.

 Local foods convey health and better taste and offer good marketing potential on menus.
 Local foods do offer some challenges, however Fresh fruit and vegetables are not available all year round in many areas, making it hard to have a set menu of local foods.
 However, this encourages a rotating menu of specials, allowing chefs to flex their creative muscles.

 One of the hottest trends in catering is offering menus inspired by the ethnic fusion of street food.
 From Mexican churros to Spanish tapas and Chinese dim sum, the more international a menu, the better.

-Cupcakes, mini wedding cakes, bite-sized desserts are all hot trends for catered events.
+Cupcakes, mini wedding cakes, and bite-sized desserts are all hot trends for catered events.
 Even if you aren’t a baker, you can purchase delicate petit fours and other small desserts that are both good in quality and taste.